GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 </pre>

-We’ve already prepared the YAML file that tells Travis to install all the dependencies and build your app.
-Now it’s your turn to **push the example app to your own Github repository**.
+The YAML file tells Travis to install all the dependencies and build your app.
+Now it’s your turn to **push the example app to your own GitHub repository**.
+If you haven't already, run the following command:

+<pre class="devsite-terminal devsite-click-to-copy">git push origin master</pre>

 Go to Travis dashboard and if everything is cool you’ll see your build go from yellow to green in a couple of minutes. 🎉